 Internal walls

 Repair category 1

-Notes decoration.
+Notes Within the limitations of our inspection, no reportable defects were evident.

-Floors including sub-floors Repair category 1 Notes The flooring was found to be generally level and firm to the tread.
+Floors including sub-floors Repair category 1 Notes The flooring was found to be generally level and firm to the tread, with the exception of some loose/creaking panels, which is considered to be cosmetic in nature.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
 No access to the sub-floor area was possible.
-Within the limitations of our inspection, there was no indication to suggest significant defects in this area.
-It will, however, be appreciated that as the area was not inspected, no guarantees can be provided in this regard.
+Within the limitations of our inspection, there was no indication to suggest significant defects in this area, although it should be appreciated that as the area was not inspected, no guarantees can be provided in this regard.

-Internal joinery and kitchen fittings

-Repair category 2

-Notes While the internal joinery is in keeping with age and character of the subjects, wear and tear is evident.The kitchen fittings are dated and worn in places.
-Consideration should be given to upgrading/replacement.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is in keeping with the age and character of the subjects, and generally appeared in a fair condition consistent with age and usage.
+The kitchen fittings are along modern lines and generally appeared in a condition consistent with age and usage.

 Chimney breasts and fireplaces

 Repair category -

-Notes Not applicable.
+Notes N/A